-My most recent position has been as a postdoc at the University of Southern Denmark in the Department of Philosophy and the Department for the Study of Culture, as part of the Scientific Testimony in a Diverse Society project.
+My most recent academic position was as a postdoc at the University of Southern Denmark in the Department of Philosophy and the Department for the Study of Culture, as part of the Scientific Testimony in a Diverse Society project, from 2019-2021.

 Some additional places to find me: